WHY IT MATTERS

 Zach@Graduate-Network.org / 267.761.0017

 Prior to joining The Graduate!
-Network Zach spent time in the private sector specializing in project management and coordination.
+Network Zach spent time working in the private sector, specializing in project management and coordination.
 Zach has always been involved in education and continues to pursue this passion by supporting students through tutoring in Mathematics.
 He has always found supporting students in this capacity to be extremely gratifying.
 Zach completed his undergraduate work at Ithaca College earning a degree in Mathematics.
+He is a lifelong music lover and musician.

 Bukie Adekoje is a Project Coordinator with The Graduate!
 Network.
 Her responsibilities include managing external relationships and publications as well as grants and projects.
 Bukie has a background providing grant and project support to mission-oriented organizations, most recently in Chicago.
 She holds a Masters in Social Justice & Community Development from Loyola University Chicago.
 Bukie completed her undergraduate degree in English & Africana Studies at Rutgers University – New Brunswick, NJ.